quietly-turning/Lua-For-SM5/_chapter_1/Quad.md

 <span class="CodeExample-Title">Three Quads with animation:</span>
 {% highlight lua linenos=table %}
 -- let's assume this file is being called via FGCHANGES from a simfile.
--- Like in SM3.95, Actors from FGCHANGES disappear immediately unless -- they, or their parent ActorFrame, are slept for some length of time. return Def.ActorFrame{
+-- Like in SM3.95, Actors from FGCHANGES that are not actively tweening -- are cleared from memory as the engine assumes they are "done."
+-- To counteract this, we'll apply a sleep() tween to the parent ActorFrame

+return Def.ActorFrame{
 	-- the OnCommand here applies to the primary ActorFrame OnCommand=function(self)